elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/007-good-and-bad-code.md

 ### Submissions from our readers

-I haven't had a chance to review them in depth, but a few of our readers did submit their own explorations to share with others.
+I haven't had a chance to review them in depth, but a few readers did share their own explorations with us.
 Check out the [github network graph](https://github.com/sandal/tictactoe/network) to see what others have done.

 Looking forward to hearing your thoughts on this exercise, and whether it seems like something you could make good use of.
 Until next time, happy hacking!